in Mortgage Refinance from Waterstone MortgageUnaffiliated

 Waterstone Mortgage Review

-Waterstone Mortgage is a mortgage refinance offering by Waterstone Mortgage, a direct lender based in Pewaukee, WI.
+Waterstone Mortgage is a mortgage refinance offering by Waterstone Mortgage, based in Pewaukee, WI.
 Founded in 2000, Waterstone Mortgage offers mortgage refinancing to borrowers in 42 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via Waterstone Mortgage?